Tech-at-DU/d3-tutorial/17-Maps/readme.md

     .append('path')
     .attr('d', path)
 }

+loadMap()
 ```

 Here you need to load the `world-110m2.json` data you downloaded earlier.
-Since this is an asynchronus activity you used a an `async` function and `d3.json` to load the file since it is a JSON file.
+Since this is an asynchronus activity you used a an `async` function and `d3.json()` to load the file since it is a JSON file.

 After the file loads you selected the path and set the data.
-Notice that you used `topojson`, which you imported at the top, passed the `topolgy` data in to define the features that you wanted.
+Notice that you used `topojson`, which you imported at the top, passed the `topology` data in to define the features that you wanted.
 In this case you want the countries.

 Then you set appeded a path and set the `d` property to draw the svg shapes.